vegaprotocol/specs/protocol/0087-VAMM-automated_market_maker.md

 The AMM position can be thought of as two separate liquidity provision curves, one between `upper price` and `base price`, and another between `base price` and `lower price`.
 Within each of these, the AMM is buying/selling position on the market in exchange for the quote currency.
 As the price lowers the AMM is buying position and reducing currency, and as the price rises the AMM is selling position and increasing currency.

 One outcome of this is that the curve between `base price` and `lower price` is marginally easier to conceptualise directly from our parameters.
 At the lowest price side of a curve (`lower price` in this case) the market should be fully in the market contract position, whilst at the highest price (`base price` in this case) it should be fully sold out into cash.
 This is exactly the formulation used, where at `base price` a zero position is used and a cash amount of `commitment amount`.
 However given that there is likely to be some degree of leverage allowed on the market this is not directly the amount of funds to calculate using.
 An AMM with a `commitment amount` of `X` is ultimately defined by the requirement of using `X` in margin at the outer price bounds, so work backwards from that requirement to determine the theoretical cash value.
-We then calculate the two ranges separately to determine two different `Liquidity` values for the two ranges, which is a value used to later define volumes required to move the price a specified value.
+Next calculate the two ranges separately to determine two different `Liquidity` values for the two ranges, which is a value used to later define volumes required to move the price a specified value.

-We can calculate a scaling factor that is the smaller of a fraction specified in the commitment (`margin_ratio_at_bounds`, either upper or lower depending on the side considered) or the market's worst case margin.
+One can calculate a scaling factor that is the smaller of a fraction specified in the commitment (`margin_ratio_at_bounds`, either upper or lower depending on the side considered) or the market's worst case margin.
 If `margin_ratio_at_bounds` for the relevant side is not set then the market's worst case initial margin is taken automatically

 $$
 r_f = \min(\frac{1}{m_r}, \frac{1}{ (f_s + f_l) \cdotp f_i}) ,